Item 1 – Introduction

 What fees will I pay?

-A. Wrap advisory fee is 1.40% annually.
+Wrap advisory fee is 1.40% annually.
 Advisory fees are charged quarterly, in advance, based on the market value of clients’ accounts on the last day of the previous quarter.
 Fees are prorated for partial calendar quarters.
 Family members and personal acquaintances receive a discounted rate generally not available to other clients.
-The amount of compensation received by Shah, because of clients’ participation in the Program, may or may not be more than what Shah would receive if clients paid separately for investment advice, brokerage and other services.
-Wrap fees include most transaction and custodian fees and are therefore higher than typical non-wrap asset-based advisory fees.
+The amount of compensation received by Shah, because of clients’ participation in the Program, may or may not be more than what Shah would receive if clients paid separately for investment advice, brokerage, and other services.
+Wrap fees include most transactions and custodian fees and are therefore higher than typical non-wrap asset-based advisory fees.
+The more assets there are in a client’s advisory account, the more a retail investor will pay in fees, and our firm therefore has an incentive to encourage you to increase the assets in your account to increase the account size.

-The above fees are exclusive of other fees Program clients will pay, e.g., exchange fees, wire transfer fees, transfer of securities fees, ETF/Mutual Fund fees, etc.
+The fees mentioned above are exclusive of other fees Program clients will pay, e.g., exchange fees, wire transfer fees, transfer of securities fees, ETF/Mutual Fund fees, etc.

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?